last-rev-llc/lastrev-libraries/examples/lastrev-next-starter/MIGRATION_GUIDE_v2.0.0.md

     - Update any type errors that are now visible!

 - Common issues:
-  - `@lrns/web:dev: Module not found: Can't resolve '../components/GoogleFormIntegration/GoogleFormIntegration.theme'`
+  - `web:dev: Module not found: Can't resolve '../components/GoogleFormIntegration/GoogleFormIntegration.theme'`

 ## Migrating the variants